Help! My dog is hyper!

-This is something I hear - a lot !
+This is something I hear - a lot!

-Firstly, it's imperative to assess if your dogs emotional and physical needs are being met ...
+Firstly, it's imperative to assess if your dog's emotional and physical needs are being met...

-Are they getting enough walks, play, mental stimulation and, perhaps surprisingly, rest.
+Are they getting enough walks, play, mental stimulation, and perhaps surprisingly, rest?

-Dogs that struggle to 'switch off' and calm down, are easily ramped up or overreact to stimuli may well also struggle with anxiety.
+Dogs that struggle to 'switch off' and calm down, are easily ramped up or overreact to stimuli, may well also struggle with anxiety.

-After a thorough vet check to rule out any physical issues the next thing to concentrate on is your dogs daily routine.
+After a thorough vet check to rule out any physical issues, the next thing to concentrate on is your dog's daily routine.

-Ensuring your dog has a balance of physical activity, enrichment and rest is key
+Ensuring your dog has a balance of physical activity, enrichment, and rest is key.

-Firstly consider your dogs needs:
+Firstly, consider your dog's needs:

 Exercise